huangyh09/brie/doc/brie_quant.rst

 The ``brie-quant`` CLI (in brie>=2.0.0) uses the newly developed variational inference methods scalable to large data sets, which works both in CPU or `GPU <install.html#gpu-usage>`_ with the TensorFlow Backend.
-For using BRIE1 (<=0.2.4) with MCMC sampler, please refer to `BRIE1 <brie1.html>`_.
+For using BRIE1 (<=0.2.4) with an MCMC sampler, please refer to `BRIE1 <brie1.html>`_.

-This command allows to quantify the splicing proportion Psi and detect variable splicing events/genes along with cell level features, e.g., cell type, disease condition, development time.
+This command allows to quantify the splicing proportion Psi and detect variable splicing events/genes along with cell-level features, e.g., cell type, disease condition, development time.
-It can handle both alternative splicing isoforms or unspliced vs spliced ratio in a unified framework.
+It can handle both alternative splicing isoforms or unspliced vs spliced ratios in a unified framework.

-As a Bayesian method, the key philosophy of BRIE is to combine likelihood (data driven) and prior (uninformative or informative).
+As a Bayesian method, the key philosophy of BRIE is to combine likelihood (data-driven) and prior (uninformative or informative).
 In BRIE2, a variety of prior settings are supported, as follows.

 .. note::
    The mode2 (quant and diff) with cell features is the recommended option in